 - Acute inflammation: A short-term response that helps heal an injury or fight infection.

-- Chronic inflammation: A prolonged, low-grade response that can quietly damage tissues and contribute to conditions like arthritis, heart disease, or autoimmune disorders.
+- Chronic inflammation: A prolonged, low-grade response that can damage tissues and contribute to conditions like arthritis, heart disease, and autoimmune disorders.

 Learn more about why you might feel sore after a massage and how it relates to inflammation and healing.